fablabbcn/fablabbcn-legacy-web/_posts/news-post/2016-06-29-smart-citizen-interview.md

-to construct tools for the political participation of people in their city and to create a new data economy by implemen - ting block chain technologies in the future versions of our platforms.
+to construct tools for the political participation of people in their city and to create a new data economy by implemen - ting <a href= "https://en.wikipedia.org/wiki/Block_chain_%28database%29" alt= "Block Chain">block chain technologies</a> in the future versions of our platforms.

 <ul><img src= "http://www.fablabbcn.org/img/projects/smart_citizen/2.jpg" align="middle"> </img></ul>